FusionArc/cloudshare_dev/README.md

 # cloudshare_dev
-Web Application codebase for cloudshare.space
+Web Application codebase for cloudshare.space.
-Built with Django 3.04 and Python 3.8
+Built with Django 3.04 and Python 3.8.
 This application is to perform as a repository/gallery for User Awards, Achievements and Certificates.
 Where each individual User account will be a showcase of their own certificates and achievements accuired throughout their careeer.